How to Address Mental Health Needs of Children With Chronic Illnesses

 Then hospital medical staff suggested the family enroll in a therapeutic program called Mastering Each New Direction, or MEND.
 Run in collaboration with the hospital’s Behavioral Medicine Center, it’s one of the few state programs providing mental health treatment specifically for children with chronic medical conditions and their families.

-Children and parents attend the program for three hours, three time a week, over about two months.
+Children and parents attend the program for three hours, three times a week, over about two months.
 Kids receive group therapy with other children, with their family, and in groups of families.
 They may also receive individual therapy.
 The program also teaches parents how to cope with the stress, fear, and guilt that often accompany having a child with a challenging illness.

 Research on the program demonstrates its impact.
 One study of 22 families enrolled in MEND found that their reported health and well-being after completing the program increased around 76%.
 Children were less likely to end up back in the hospital, and the number of missed school days dropped from an average of 12 a month to just two.
 A later study published in 2016 found that children who completed MEND had lower levels of stress hormones in their bodies, an effect that remained three months later.
 Screenings revealed that their brain functioning and mental health improved too.